naomatheus/tool-shed/readme.md

 - User can register and create a new profile by entering their username, password, and having a unique combination of the two

 #### NEW TOOL CREATE PAGE
-- User can create a new tool to be added to the index by entering the Type of tool, details about it, general availability, and location by zip code
+- User can create a new tool to be added to the index by entering the Type of tool, details about it
 - Page offers some guidance about what to put in the description
 - New tool gets added to the index of tools

 #### TOOL INDEX PAGE
 - User can see a display of all tools created on the site by people who want to share/offer them
-- Page displays truncated details of the tools
+- Page displays paginated details of the tools
 - User can click one of the listings and be taken to the detail's page of that

 #### TOOL DETAILS PAGE (SHOW)